Skip to main content

 Parking and Location Information

-The symposium will take place at University Tower and Hine Hall on the IU Indianapolis campus in downtown Indianapolis.
+The symposium, set for Wednesday to Thursday, July 29-30, will take place at University Tower and Hine Hall on the IU Indianapolis campus in downtown Indianapolis.

 • University Tower: 911 W North St, Indianapolis, IN 46202